General Services Administration: Section 1122 Program

 Section 1122 of the 1994 National Defense Authorization Act enabled state and local government agencies to purchase defense and other federal equipment to support drug enforcement activity.
 In 2009, the reauthorization bill expanded the program to purchases for use in homeland security and emergency response operations.
-The program is owned and managed by the Department of Defense (DOD), and equipment is made available by the Defense Logistics Agency (DLA) and GSA, as is also done under the 1033 program.
+The program is owned and managed by the Department of Defense (DOD), and equipment is made available by the Defense Logistics Agency (DLA) and the GSA, as is also done under the 1033 program.